-Managing the risk of cyber threats and reducing the impact of breaches continues to be a top priority for UK organisations of all sizes, from charities and non-profits to FTSE 100 corporations.
-Today, UK organisations are managing cyber risk by adopting best practices, continuously improving cybersecurity and implementing government standards such as Cyber Essentials.
+Managing the risk of cyber threats and reducing the impact of breaches is a top priority for UK organisations of all sizes, from small businesses to FTSE 100 corporations.
+Today, UK businesses are managing cyber risk by adopting best practices, continuously improving cybersecurity and implementing government standards such as Cyber Essentials.

-Northdoor and RiskXchange have partnered to produce this Cyber Risk Assessment of the UK Charity Sector, powered by the RiskXchange Cyber Risk Rating platform.
-To help charities manage what they measure, RiskXchange is offering complimentary subscriptions that allow any organisation to receive its individual RiskXchange Cyber Risk Rating and associated detailed reports.
+Northdoor and RiskXchange have partnered to produce this Cyber Risk Assessment of the UK Insurance Industry, powered by the RiskXchange Cyber Risk Rating platform.
+In the spirit of enabling companies to manage what they measure, RiskXchange is offering complimentary subscriptions that allow any business to receive its individual RiskXchange Cyber Risk Rating and associated detailed reports.

-The goal of the report is to provide a transparent and easy-to-understand benchmark to measure the UK charity sector's ability to protect customer data from the vast range of cybersecurity threats.
+The goal of the report is to provide a transparent and easy-to-understand benchmark for tracking progress in the readiness of the UK insurance industry to protect customer data from the vast range of cybersecurity threats.

-The RiskXchange ratings, based on readily available, public open-source data, represent an aggregate measure of security risk across a sample of organisations within the UK charity sector.
+The RiskXchange ratings, based on readily available public open source data, represent an aggregate measure of security risk across brokers, MGAs/coverholders and carriers within the UK insurance industry.
 The ratings should be seen as one component within a broader cyber-risk identification and assessment programme, which can help monitor organisational and third-party risks.

 This report is designed to augment your organisation's existing risk-management plan.
-Our analysis will explore how charities can build on existing cybersecurity strategies and practices to reduce the risk of breaches by optimising the use of people, processes and technology.
+Our analysis will explore how companies can build on existing cybersecurity strategies and practices to reduce the risk of breaches by optimising the use of people, processes and technology.

-We trust that you will find value in the Cyber Risk Assessment of the UK Charity Sector report, and we look forward to helping you assess and improve your organisation's cyber-risk posture.
+We trust that you will find value in the Cyber Risk Assessment of the UK Insurance Industry report, and we look forward to helping you assess and improve your organisation's cyber-risk posture.